 If you would like to register for an appointment, please phone 020 7221 9974 between 10am and 5.30pm on weekdays.

 We’ll take some details, including your name, contact number, and times when you’re available to attend, as well as asking you a few questions about your mental health history.
 The more flexible you can be in terms of your availability, the quicker we can usually offer a session.
 There tends to be a longer wait for evening sessions.
-Sessions are available Monday to Friday from 10am until the evening and on Saturday mornings.
+Sessions are available Monday to Friday from 10am, with final sessions at 7.30pm (8.30pm on Thursdays).
+We also have sessions on Saturday mornings.

 If your mental health history seems very complex, we will most likely consider it in your best interests to seek counselling with a qualified and experienced therapist.
 If this is the case, we will suggest other services that provide such support.